bradchristie/taminations-flutter/assets/c1/make_magic.md

 # Make Magic

-From general columns: Any center and outside dancers who are facing each other do a [Pass Thru](../b1/pass_thru.md), as any center who is facing in, does a pull by with the diagonally opposite dancer, using outside hands.
+From General Columns: Any center and outside dancers who are facing each other do a [Pass Thru](../b1/pass_thru.md), as any center who is facing in, does a pull by with the diagonally opposite dancer, using outside hands.
 If all four centers are facing